Lunar water

-NASA's Ice-Mining Experiment-1 (launched on the PRIME-1 mission on 27 February 2025) is intended to answer whether or not water ice is present in usable quantities in the southern polar region.

 History of observations

 19th century and earlier

 In the 16th century, Leonardo da Vinci in his Codex Leicester attempted to explain the luminosity of the Moon by assuming that the Moon's surface is covered by water, reflecting the Sun's light.
 In his model, waves on the water's surface cause the light to be reflected in many directions, explaining why the Moon is not as bright as the Sun.

 In 1834–1836, Wilhelm Beer and Johann Heinrich Mädler published their four-volume Mappa Selenographica and the book Der Mond in 1837, which established the conclusion that the Moon has no bodies of water on the surface nor any appreciable atmosphere.

 20th century

 The possibility of ice in the floors of polar lunar craters was first suggested in 1961 by Caltech researchers Kenneth Watson, Bruce C. Murray, and Harrison Brown.

 Earth-based radar measurements were used to identify the areas that are in permanent shadow and hence have the potential to harbour lunar ice: Estimates of the total extent of shadowed areas poleward of 87.5 degrees latitude are 1030 and 2550 km2 for the north and south poles, respectively.
 Subsequent computer simulations encompassing additional terrain suggested that an area up to 14,000 km2 might be in permanent shadow.